spaceml-org/GIBS-Downloader/README.md

 * Logging will be updated to use Python's logging library in order to provide the user with more information about the downloading process

 ## Citation
-If you find GIBSDownloader useful in your research, please consider citing
+If you find GIBS Downloader useful in your research, please consider citing
 ```
 @article{lisboa2020democratizing,
   title={Democratizing Earth Science Research with Accessible Data High-Performance Training Pipelines},